 Another consideration is to add new skills on Alexa and Google devices.
 Alexa has hundreds of thousands of skills that have an answer to almost every question users ask.
-Now, retailers are able to add value and improve CX by installing their own skills onto well known voice assistants to provide more context and answer questions specific to their business.
+Now, ecommerce retailers are able to add value and improve CX by installing their own skills onto well known voice assistants to provide more context and answer questions specific to their online business.

-Showing their commitment to drive voice commerce and its adoption by smaller retailers, in February, Amazon made public a developer tool called Alexa Conversations, which uses deep learning to make conversations flow naturally: This should open the door to smaller retailers to develop skills, who have previously been reluctant due to resources as rather than pre-program Alexa with a whole host of possible commands or questions that customers might ask, Conversations is able to learn broad categories of conversation.
+Showing their commitment to drive voice commerce and its adoption by smaller retailers, in February, Amazon made public a developer tool called Alexa Conversations, which uses deep learning to make conversations flow naturally: This should open the door to smaller Shopify retailers to develop skills, who have previously been reluctant due to resources as rather than pre-program Alexa with a whole host of possible commands or questions that customers might ask, Conversations is able to learn broad categories of conversation.

 A tipping point

-Major players in the voice commerce space have made moves in the last year to drive this growing way of shopping forward, with retailers strategising in line with these.
+Major players in the voice commerce space have made moves in the last year to drive this growing way of shopping forward, with online retailers strategising in line with these.
 As these initiatives solidify, it is likely that other regions, besides the United States, will follow suit and make more significant steps that demonstrate commitment to voice commerce.
-Until then, it is important for retailers to look beyond the standard on-site voice functionality and familiarise themselves with the scope of possibilities available directly through voice assistants so that they can hit the ground running when the rest of the world catches up to The States’ level of adoption.
+Until then, it is important for Shopify retailers to look beyond the standard on-site voice functionality and familiarise themselves with the scope of possibilities available directly through voice assistants so that they can hit the ground running when the rest of the world catches up to The States’ level of adoption.

 Search and navigation are at the epicentre of a user’s path to purchase - Findologic has over 13 years of experience in this and is one of the world’s leading providers today.
 Bridging the gap between in store and online retail experiences for 1,000+ businesses.
 Their comprehensive set of features supercharges customer journeys, optimising every element of a browser’s pathway to conversion for efficiency and intuitiveness.
 Learn more here.